MicrosoftDocs/power-platform/power-platform/admin/security/security-role-editor.md

 ## Edit an existing security role

-To edit an existing security role, either select the role name, or select the row and choose **Edit.**
+To edit an existing security role, either select the role name, or select the row and choose **Edit.** Then [define the privileges and properties of the security role](#define-the-privileges-and-properties-of-a-security-role).

 ## Copy a security role